-The First Year Experience (FYE) in Coate Hall, Laux Hall and White Hall was designed for incoming freshmen students who want dedicated support and enhanced opportunities for their first year in college.
+The First Year Experience (FYE) in Coate Hall, Laux Hall and White Hall was designed for incoming first year students who want dedicated support and enhanced opportunities for their first year in college.
 A full-time Academic Advisor is available two days a week for appointments and coursework consultation, and there is also a student Learning and Enrichment Coordinator (LEC) who will create social, developmental and learning events throughout the year.

 In addition, your professional and student staff receive training with a special focus towards the implementation of student development theory and first year programs.
-Our staff will take every opportunity to get freshmen connected to their campus, get involved in groups or activities that will challenge, and help them maximize their potential.
+Our staff will take every opportunity to get first years connected to their campus, get involved in groups or activities that will challenge, and help them maximize their potential.

 There is an additional $25.00 fee added each semester to cover the added programmatic and wage expenses for the FYE halls.

 If you have an interest in living in an FYE community, please select Coate Hall, Laux Hall or White Hall when you apply for housing.

 If you want to be included in an FYE building, but did NOT specify this in your room sign-up, please contact the Office of Residence Life at 608.785.8075

 The Reuter Hall Upperclass Student Experience (UE) was designed for students seeking to remain in an on-campus living environment, while developing their leadership skills and life-skills.
 By partnering with Career Services, It Make$ Cents (financial literacy office), the Wellness Office, and the Campus Libraries, Reuter Hall will bring you events, seminars, and experiences that will prepare you for graduation and beyond.